Say and Write Math

 n divided by 4

-(Say variables like x clearly as letters, for example x is said "ecks".)
+Variables (like x) are said clearly as letters, for example x is said "ecks".

 The Basic Operations